2006 Noida serial murders

 The 2006 Noida serial murders (also Nithari serial murders or Nithari case) occurred in the house of businessman Moninder Singh Pandher in Sector-31, Noida near Nithari village, Uttar Pradesh, India, between 2005 and 2006.
 Moninder Singh was convicted in two out of the five cases against him, and his servant Surinder Koli, who supposedly aided him, was convicted in 10 out of the 16 cases against him.
 Both were originally sentenced to death, but in 2023, Allahabad High Court acquitted them citing lack of evidence.
 In November 2025, the Supreme Court upheld Koli's acquittal and ordered his release.
+Koli died by suicide on 18 September 2026 in Haridwar, Uttarakhand.

 Events leading to primary investigation

 In December 2006, two Nithari village residents reported they knew the location of the remains of children who had gone missing in the previous two years:

 the municipal water tank behind house D5, Sector-31, Noida.
 Both had daughters who were missing, and they suspected Surinder Koli, the domestic help at D5, was involved in the disappearances.
 The residents claimed they had been repeatedly ignored by local authorities; therefore, they sought the help of former Resident Welfare Association (RWA) President S C Mishra.
 That morning, Mishra and the two residents searched one of the residences and claimed to have found a decomposed hand, after which they contacted the police.

 Anxious parents of children missing in the last two years rushed to Nithari with photographs.
 Koli, under the alias Satish, later confessed to killing six children and a 20-year-old woman referred to as "Payal" after sexually assaulting them.

 The families of the missing children accused the police of negligence.
 Initially, some police officers, including Noida SP city, denied any criminal angle, asserted that the families had provided false information about the ages of the missing, and claimed that they weren't minors but instead were adults who left home after fighting with their parents.
 The residents also alleged that the police were corrupt and were paid to conceal information.
 Demands were made for an independent investigation.
 One of the residents asserted that the police were claiming credit for discovering the bodies when it was the residents who dug them up.
 The police denied having found 15 bodies, reiterating that they had discovered skulls, bones and other body parts, and said they were unable to give a figure for the number of victims.
 The victims' identities and number could only be established with DNA tests.
 The police then sealed the house and did not allow news media near the site.